ckessler2/phd/Alsomitra_NNCS/README.md

 ### Requirements

 Python 3.9 for neural network training, and MATLAB r2024a for everything else.
-The libraries I used are tensorflow 2.10.0, tf2onnx 1.16.1, scipy 1.11.4, onnx 1.15.0, pandas 2.1.1, and matplotlib.
+The libraries used are tensorflow 2.10.0, tf2onnx 1.16.1, scipy 1.11.4, onnx 1.15.0, pandas 2.1.1, and matplotlib.

 ### Problem description

 The control problem is based on a related NNCS reachability benchmark involving a quadcopter [4], with my eventual goal being to produce a similar reachability study.
-For this, I consider a drone starting at the origin, and control it in such a way that its trajectory ends up close to a desired trajectory (in this case, a straight line).
-For reachability I consider a range of starting positions along the y axis, which should all end up on the desired trajectory.
+For this, we consider a drone starting at the origin, and control it in such a way that its trajectory ends up close to a desired trajectory (in this case, a straight line).
+For reachability we consider a range of starting positions along the y axis, which should all end up on the desired trajectory.

 <p align="center">
  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/NNCS_problem3.png" width="450" class="center" />